Pachycephalosaurus: Tylosteus ornatus and early discoveries

 The original notes indicating the discovery of ANSP 8568 only describe the location as "Black Foot Country", with the indication of the head of the Missouri River presumably from interpersonal communication to Leidy.
-The specimen was likely collected from Hayden prior to 1867 as after that point he was employed by the United States Geological Survey with all specimens going to the Smithsonian Institution.
+The specimen was likely collected from Hayden prior to 1867 as after that point he was employed by the United States Geological Survey, which cataloged finds in the Smithsonian Institution rather than the ANSP.
 Baird suggested that Leidy's identification of the head of the Missouri River, commonly accepted even at the time to refer to the confluence of the Jefferson and Madison Rivers, was the result of a misunderstanding, as such a location was well away from Blackfoot country.

 Instead, a provenance of the head of the Little Missouri River, which was a significant stop on Hayden's expedition of 1859–1860, would be a more probable location.
 Though the original locality cannot be determined, Hayden's route in the expedition led between the Little Missouri and Little Powder Rivers, across the sediments of the Hell Creek Formation, from where Tylosteus likely originated.
 This would be approximately 45 mi south from the type locality of Pachycephalosaurus grangeri, and 140 mi north from the type locality of P. wyomingensis, none of which can be distinguished anatomically.
-Because Tylosteus had remained essentially unused since first named, Baird advocated for conversing Pachycephalosaurus and rendering Tylosteus ornatus a nomen oblitum, which was affirmed by the International Commission on Zoological Nomenclature in 1986 where Tylosteus was made a nomen rejectum and Pachycephalosaurus a nomen conservandum.
-An found alongside Tylosteus and tentatively referred by Leidy in 1873 was reidentified as from Edmontosaurus.
+Because Tylosteus had remained essentially unused since first named, Baird advocated for conserving Pachycephalosaurus and rendering Tylosteus ornatus a nomen oblitum, which was affirmed by the International Commission on Zoological Nomenclature in 1986 where Tylosteus was made a nomen rejectum and Pachycephalosaurus a nomen conservandum.
+A manual was also assigned to Tylosteus by Leidy (1873), however it is now believed to belong to Edmontosaurus annectens.

+In 1890, during the Bone Wars between Othniel Charles Marsh and Edward Drinker Cope, one of Marsh's collectors, John Bell Hatcher, collected a partial left squamosal (YPM VP 335) of a dinosaur near Lance Creek, Wyoming, in the Lance Formation.
+This specimen has since been assigned to Stygimoloch spinifer, a possible synonym of Pachycephalosaurus.
+In 1892, Marsh interpreted the squamosal and the dermal armor of Denversaurus as being the body armor of Triceratops, hypothesizing that the squamosal was a spike akin to the plates on Stegosaurus.
+The squamosal spike was even featured in Charles Knight's painting of Cope's ceratopsid Agathaumas, likely based on Marsh's hypothesis.
+The same year, Marsh also named a species of now-dubious ankylosaur Palaeoscincus, P. latus, on the basis of a single tooth (YPM 4810), also collected by Hatcher from the Lance.
+In 1990, American paleontologist W. P. Coombs stated the tooth came from a pachycephalosaurid, possibly even Pachycephalosaurus itself.
+Hatcher also collected several additional teeth and skull fragments while working for Marsh, though these have yet to be described.